foundriesio/docs/source/reference-manual/ota/advanced-tagging.rst

 ================

 Some users incorporate non-trivial workflows that can require advanced tagging techniques.
-These workflows can be handled in the :ref:`ref-factory-defition`
+These workflows can be handled in the :ref:`ref-factory-definition`

 Terminology
 -----------